juroberttyb/blog/src/notification_api.md

   border-radius: 12px;
 " src="./img/notif_final_trace.png"></img>

+## Issue Description

+A notification api is responsible for returning a user's notifications, such as new message, post response, new post..., but it takes over 100s to get the response in some cases and the overall response time is too long.

-Long word short, we find that the db query retrieving a list of notifications for a given user is the bottleneck for this api.
+We find that the db query retrieving a list of notifications for a given user is the bottleneck for this api.

 <img style="
   display: block;